xzel23/meja/README.md

 - Java compatibility may change to 11 in a future release.
 Since no Java 11 features are used at the moment, I reverted the compatibility settings to 8 for the time being.
 - Updated gradle to version 5.
 - WorkbookView will update when sheets are added/removed.
+- fix NPE in SwingSheetView when switching tabs while drawing

 ## Design goals
 - ease of use